Copyright 2003 by Marc D. Goldfinger.

 The Ibbetson Street Press prides itself on publishing poets who bring their unique perspective to their work.
 Marc Goldfinger, an ubiquitous Cambridge area street poet certainly fits this criteria.
 Marc has been many things in his fifty-seven years including a heroin addict, the editor of Spare Change News, a homeless person, a political activist, but most consistently a poet.
 Marc’s work touches on his hardscrabble life and his often nefarious milieu.
 Even though Marc Goldfinger often hawks his poetry chaps right near the august gates of Harvard Yard, his poetry is far removed from the academics and academia.
 His is a voice that needs to be heard and Ibbetson Street is glad to be a conduit for this unique artist. — Doug Holder/Ibbetson Street Press

-5 USD for the pdf version of this book.
+The pdf version of this book.
 I will send you the pdf to your email adress after receiving your payment.